To be optimally healthy, we need nutritious food, which can be hard to find anymore.

 My name is Phil Nauta.
-I’m a certified organic gardener.
+I’m an organic gardener.

 I grew up working for my parents in their garden center.

-I never thought I would stay in the industry after so many years of cutting grass and digging holes.
+I didn’t think I’d want to keep gardening after so many years of cutting grass and digging holes.

-But I fell in love with gardening when I learned this organic way of doing it, and became incredibly passionate about the methods I was learning.
+But I fell in love with gardening when I studied the organic approach.